Slideshow image

 1 Comment

-Gail about 2 years ago
+Gail almost 3 years ago

 I did just that.
 I reached out to someone who is experiencing heartbreak and shared this entire reading with her.
 She’s grieving and I am trying to find ways to provide her with some comfort.